-User guides and warranty information for these appliances are located in the respective units.
+User guides and warranty information for these appliances are located in the respective units and the warranty information was provided as part of your welcome package.

 If there is a problem with one of your appliances when you move in, it may be because it has not been properly hooked up.
-Please contact Homeowner Care (contact information in Part A) to arrange for the matter to be investigated.
+Please contact Customer Service (contact information in Part A) to arrange for the matter to be investigated.

-If a problem arises with an appliance after it has been functional and it appears that the problem is with the appliance itself (as opposed to its hook-up), or if you need additional parts, you should contact the manufacturer authorized appliance service company mentioned below.
+If a problem arises with an appliance after it has been functional and it appears that the problem is with the appliance itself (as opposed to its hook-up), or if you need additional parts or want more information on how to use an appliance, you should contact Customer Service at each of the appliance servicing companies mentioned below.
 Please note that they may request an invoice number, which was not issued as appliances were delivered in bulk to the building.
-You may provide a copy of your warranty certificate (CCP Form) provided at the time of Pre-Delivery Inspection as your proof of purchase.
+Reference the builder name "Queen-Simcoe Inc.", the project name "Smart House Condos" and have your possession date ready to disclose.
+Please note that your warranty begins on your date of legal occupancy.

-Your appliances were ordered through Appliance Canada.
+Your appliances were ordered through Appliance Canada